Pomax/arctic-redpoll/README.md

 ### remove(node)

 Removes a node from the tree.
 Tree don't care where it is.
-If it exists, it'll find it.
+If it exists, it'll find it, and kill it.

 ### find(matchObject)